YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 Functional Tests
 ----------------

-You could say that a functional tests is any test that is not a unit test, but for simplicity and our intent, we’re calling functional tests those that test the UI or functionality of an application.
+You could say that a functional test is any test that is not a unit test, but for simplicity and our intent, we’re calling functional tests those that test the UI or functionality of an application.
 So, if you want to test the DOM or DOM events, you’re going to write functional tests and use Arrow.